BA | Undergraduate

 Selection is on the basis of the information provided on your UCAS form.
 Decisions are made on an ongoing basis and will be notified to you via UCAS.

-Offers are normally made on the basis of three A-levels.
+Offers are normally made on the basis of 3 A-levels.
 Two subjects at A-level plus two at AS would also be considered.
-The offer for repeat candidates is set in terms of three A-levels and may be one grade higher than for first time applicants.
+The offer for repeat applicants is set in terms of 3 A-levels and may be one grade higher than that asked from first time applicants.
 Grades may be held from the previous year.

-BTEC Extended Diplomas, Higher National Certificates, and Higher National Diplomas can be considered, provided the subject requirements for entry to English are also fulfilled.
+BTEC Extended Diplomas/National Extended Diplomas or equivalent, Higher National Certificates, and Higher National Diplomas can be considered, provided the subject requirements for entry to English are also fulfilled.

 The information provided in the personal statement section and the academic reference together with predicted grades are noted but, in the case of BA degrees, these are not the final deciding factors in whether or not a conditional offer can be made.
 However, they may be reconsidered in a tie break situation in August.

-If you are made an offer then you may be invited to an Faculty/School Visit Day, which is usually held in the second semester.
+If you are made an offer then you may be invited to a Faculty/School Open Day, which is usually held in the second semester.
 This will allow you the opportunity to visit the University and to find out more about the degree programme of your choice and the facilities on offer.
 It also gives you a flavour of the academic and social life at Queen's.

 English Language Requirements